Erdk/introtoprofiling/README.md

   9.35    193.60    23.94  8180655     0.00     0.00  getClosestIsect
 ```

 When you compare with previous example you could see, that all values were adjusted.
-This could be useful when you want to exclude function you coudn't optimize and want to have a closer look on other potential candidates for optimization.
+This could be useful when you want to exclude function you couldn't optimize and want to have a closer look on other potential candidates for optimization.

 In similar way you could inspect call graphs.
 To do this use '-q' and '-Q' switches.
-First dispaly ony call graph:
+First display ony call graph:

 ```bash
 $ gprof -b -q bin/c-ray-prof gmon.out  | head -n 27